Brownian Loops and Conformal Fields: Introduction

-The Brownian loop soup is, roughly speaking, a Poisson point process with intensity measure proportional to a particular measure on ``unrooted'' planar loops (closed curves in the plane with an orientation but without a specified starting point) that satisfies both conformal invariance and a property called \emph{restriction property} (the measure in a subdomain is the original measure restricted to loops that stay in that subdomain).
+The Brownian loop soup is, roughly speaking, a Poisson point process with intensity measure $\lambda\mu$, where $\lambda$ is a positive constant and $\mu$ is the \emph{Brownian loop measure} studied in \cite{werner3}. $\mu$ is uniquely determined (up to a multiplicative constant) by its \emph{conformal restriction property}, a combination of conformal invariance and the property that the measure in a subdomain is the original measure restricted to loops that stay in that subdomain).
 A realization of the loop soup consists of a countable collection of loops.
 Given a bounded domain $D$, there is an infinite number of loops that stay in $D$; however, the number of loops in $D$ of diameter at least $\varepsilon>0$ is finite.
 A consequence of conformal invariance is scale invariance: if $\cal A$ is a realization of the Brownian loop soup and each loop is scaled in space by $1/N$ and in time by $1/N^2$, the resulting configuration also has the distribution of the Brownian loop soup.

-The Brownian loop soup exhibits a connectivity phase transition in the constant $\lambda>0$ that multiplies the intensity measure.
-When $\lambda \leq 1$, the loop soup in $D$ is composed of disjoint clusters of loops \cite{werner1,werner2,sw} (where a cluster is a maximal collection of loops that intersect each other).
-When $\lambda>1$, there is a unique cluster~\cite{werner1,werner2,sw} and the set of points not surrounded by a loop is totally disconnected (see~\cite{bc2}).
-Furthermore, when $\lambda \leq 1$, the outer boundaries of the loop soup clusters are distributed like Conformal Loop Ensembles (CLE$_{\kappa}$) \cite{werner1,sheffield-cle,sw} with $8/3 < \kappa \leq 4$.
+The Brownian loop soup exhibits a connectivity phase transition in the parameter $\lambda>0$ that multiplies the intensity measure.
+When $\lambda \leq 1/2$, the loop soup in $D$ is composed of disjoint clusters of loops \cite{werner1,werner2,sw} (where a cluster is a maximal collection of loops that intersect each other).
+When $\lambda>1/2$, there is a unique cluster~\cite{werner1,werner2,sw} and the set of points not surrounded by a loop is totally disconnected (see~\cite{bc2}).
+Furthermore, when $\lambda \leq 1/2$, the outer boundaries of the loop soup clusters are distributed like Conformal Loop Ensembles (CLE$_{\kappa}$) \cite{werner1,sheffield-cle,sw} with $8/3 < \kappa \leq 4$.
 As mentioned earlier, the latter are conjectured to describe the scaling limit of cluster boundaries in various critical models of statistical mechanics, such as the critical Potts models for $q \in (1,4]$.